Virginia Tech building big recruiting class in first year under James Franklin

 “I’m super close to that staff.
 I have a great relationship with Daniel O’Brien and Coach Franklin,” Bourque previously told Rivals’ Steve Wiltfong.

-Bourque, the No. 7 QB in the nation, is one of four four-stars in the VT class to date.
+Bourque, the No. 7 QB in the nation, is now one of five four-stars in the VT class to date.
 May has also brought pledges from Swainsboro (Ga.)
-Emanuel County four-star cornerback Chase Johnson and Arlington (Texas) Martin four-star running back JP Jones-Priest.
+Emanuel County four-star cornerback Chase Johnson, Arlington (Texas) Martin four-star running back JP Jones-Priest and now Columbus (Ohio) St. Francis DeSales four-star tight end Jordan Karhoff.

+There’s currently 15 total commits in the class, nine of whom are set to play on the offensive side of the ball at the next level.
+The class also ranks No. 3 in the ACC, behind just Miami and Clemson.
+The class can be viewed below.

 - 2